Generic Name: buprenorphine (oral/sublingual) (BUE pre NOR feen (OR al / sub LIN gwal))

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 A buprenorphine overdose can be fatal, especially in a child or other person using the medicine without a prescription.

-Overdose symptoms may include extreme drowsiness or weakness, cold or clammy skin, pinpoint pupils, fainting, slow heart rate, weak pulse, weak or shallow breathing (breathing may stop).
+Overdose symptoms may include extreme drowsiness or weakness, cold or clammy skin, pinpoint pupils, slow heart rate, weak pulse, very slow breathing, or coma.

-What should I avoid while taking Subutex (buprenorphine oral/sublingual) sublingual?
+What should I avoid while taking buprenorphine sublingual?

 Do not drink alcohol.
 Dangerous side effects or death could occur.